 Germs can linger in the air for up to thirty minutes after someone with the flu has passed through, even in huge areas like the conference room during the afternoon meeting.

 In the winter, the germs linger for even longer.
 If you are going to sneeze, sneeze into your elbow.
 It will stay there.
-There is no proof that by staying away from a sick person that you are less likely to contract the flu virus.
+There is no proof that by staying away from a sick person you are less likely to contract the flu virus.
 It is not just a matter of someone sneezing, just conversation and breathing, and you can still pick up the flu from the infected person.

 I hope that these tips will help people like you and your colleagues to be healthier during this flu season.
 Help us share tips and suggestions in keeping your windows clean and dirt free.
 Not just your windows, but your entire office.
-Let us spread awareness and start a helpful conversation on how our fellow cleaners can help combat the unseen enemies.
+Let us spread awareness and start a helpful conversation on how our fellow cleaners can help combat unseen enemies.
 Feel free to comment down below.